s341507/data2410-portfolio2/docs/rapport.md

 <!-- figure 10 -->
 ![Showing zabbix-web nginx config file](assets/zabbix-web-nginx-correct-port.png)

-We have now set up the Nginx Proxy to relay the Zabbix frontend, which could be a good way to control outside access to only this site and not the rest of the network, should we for instance do port forwarding on the VM2s local IP to make it accessible to the outside.
+We have now set up the Nginx Proxy to relay the Zabbix frontend, which could be a good way to control outside access to only this site and not the rest of the network, should we for instance do port forwarding on VM2's local IP to make it accessible to the outside.

 \newpage